 In so ruling, the Supreme Court affirmed a federal district court decision dismissing a plea brought by unions, a union official, and an employer.

-Right-to-work laws do not inhibit First Amendment rights, court says
+Right-to-work laws do not inhibit First Amendment rights, court said

 Justice Hugo L. Black, in the majority opinion, observed that the Arizona measure was basically covered by the rationale in Lincoln Federal, which rejected challenges to right-to-work laws under First Amendment speech, assembly, and petition claims, the contract clause, and the due process clauses, except that Arizona had not also explicitly adopted similar rules to protect union workers.